Fraizer Plantantion a.k.a. Frog Level

 Frog Level is a historic house in rural Columbia County, Arkansas.
 Built in 1852-54 by William Frazier, an Irish immigrant, this two-story wood frame house is one of a handful of surviving antebellum plantation houses in southwestern Arkansas.
 The house has two rooms on each floor, and a two-story temple portico extending across its front.
 This portico is supported by two sets of four columns, one set for each level of the porch.
 The house was given its name not long after its construction, due to the large number of frogs in the area.

-Register of Historic Places Nomination Form, United States Department of the Interior, National Park Service
+National Register of Historic Places Nomination Form, United States Department of the Interior, National Park Service

 Historical Driving Tour of Columbia County, Compiled by Molly Burns and Jeanie Bismark.